 27 Behavior Support Specialists are expected to have substantial education, training, and experience in providing these types of supports to persons with I/DD in a family-centered way (i.e., a Bachelor's degree in a relevant field plus at least one year experience working with individuals with I/DD who have challenging behavior support needs, including internship experience.
-Equivalent experience may be substituted for educational requirements, when appropriate-e.g., an Associates' degree with three years of experience, or five years of experience if no

-Behavior Support Specialists with training and expertise in serving individuals with I/DD who have a severe behavioral and/or psychiatric condition.

-This team provides comprehensive person-centered (including behavior supports) planning; coordination with the treating mental health practitioner (i.e., psychiatrist or other licensed prescriber); and intensive therapeutic support and intervention, up to 24 hours a day, as needed, across the person's day-to-day life domains, including home, school, 28 work 29 and community, in order to achieve stability, support the person in building healthy relationships, and successfully plan and transition to other long-term services and supports with appropriate behavioral health treatment services.
+Equivalent experience may be substituted for educational requirements, when appropriate-e.g., an Associates' degree with three years of experience, or five years of experience if no postsecondary degree.)
+TennCare may establish alternative competency-based requirements to deliver these services prescriber); and intensive therapeutic support and intervention, up to 24 hours a day, as needed, across the person's day-to-day life domains, including home, school, 28 work 29 and community, in order to achieve stability, support the person in building healthy relationships, and successfully plan and transition to other long-term services and supports with appropriate behavioral health treatment services.
 Providers of IBCTSS must maintain a written agreement with or employ a psychiatrist or other appropriately licensed psychiatric professional to facilitate timely access to psychiatric care, as needed.